muensmedia/testaufgabe/README.md

 If the condition isn't met (false), instruction 2 will run.
 Instruction blocks can also have multiple instructions.

-### Loop with exit condition (While-Loop)
+### Loop with exit condition (While-Do-Loop)
 ![loop](https://upload.wikimedia.org/wikipedia/commons/b/be/Test_Last.jpg)

-It needs at least one loop, because the Repeat condition is checked **after** one loop.
-If this is true, the loop continues.
+After executing the code inside the loop **at least one time** the condition gets checked the first time.
+If this is true, the loop gets repeated.

-### Complete structogram for Tic-Tac-Toe Game
+### Complete the structogram for Tic-tac-toe game

-We started creating a structogram for the Tic-Tac-Toe game, but your future trainer Malte isn't sure about the contents from the parts `(1), (2), (3), (4), (5), (6), (7)`.
+We started creating a structogram for the Tic-tac-toe game, but your future trainer Malte isn't sure about the contents from the parts `(1), (2), (3), (4), (5), (6), (7)`.

-*Solve this task and email us your solution.*
+**Can you help him?**

+*Please write down your solutions and include them in your email to us when completed.*

 ![tic-tac-toe-structogram](./docs/tic-tac-toe-struktogramm.jpg)

 ## 2.)
 Getting ready to code
-Now that you know how Tic-Tac-Toe works, we want to code it together.
+Now that you know how Tic-tac-toe works, we want to code it together.
 Don't worry.
 Even if you have little to no programming experience, we will get there together. 😉 We want to see and work together on your source code.
 We use the platform GitHub to share source code freely.